tronkko/arkki/README.md

 # arkki
 Arkki is a client-server backup solution for Linux.
-Arkki stores files:
+Arkki is designed to stores files:

   * Encrypted,
   * Stored off-site, and